QuasarChains/NFT-Metadata-Standard-CIP/CIP-NFTMetadataStandard.md

 ## Abstract

-This proposal defines an NFT Metadata Standard for Native Tokens.
+This proposal defines an NFT Media Metadata Standard for Native Tokens.

 ## Motivation